 In this contribution, we provide our initial views on potential positioning techniques in Rel-17.
-Our proposals are listed below:
+Our observation and proposals are listed below:

 Observation 1: Aperiodic PRS can be used to improve positioning accuracy and/or reduce positioning latency.

 Proposal 1: Support the study on dynamic PRS allocation / Aperiodic PRS transmission to improve positioning accuracy and/or reduce positioning latency.